This is hands down the number one question we are asked – how do we make money while traveling full-time?

 ADDING IN PASSIVE INCOME

-This one is huge – we utilize passive income streams to be able to make money without additional time in.
+This one is huge – we utilize passive income streams to be able to make money without additional time invested.
 Affiliate marketing is a one-time-in-deal that continues to make money after your initial effort with no more added time in.

 This can be done with major retailers like Amazon or Target, or individual smaller brands.
 We have both!

-This is super easy, because it’s stuff we already do naturally.
+This is super easy because it’s stuff we already do naturally.
 I buy a blanket that I adore from Amazon, like this one, and then recommend it to people.
 It’s something I already do, except now I get paid a kickback when they take my recommendation and buy it!

-THE GUIDE TO HOW WE MAKE MONEY WHILE TRAVELING FULL TIME
+THE GUIDE TO HOW WE MAKE MONEY WHILE TRAVELING FULL-TIME

 As we said above, there’s a lot more to go into regarding what we found, more than a simple blog post allows for.